TulioHRC/Music-Player/README.md

 ## LOG
 Remembering that the versions above 1.0.0 will restart all the project

+### 1.5.1 (Misc update)
+- Put commentaries in all the code
+- Restarted the databases and the musics folder, to anyone use it in its way
+- Fixed an small error of search, when there's no musics

 ### 1.5 (Search bar)
 - Search by name in All musics